dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 ```

 ## Data left behind
 By default `dlt` leaves the loaded packages intact so they may be fully queried and inspected after load.
 This behavior may be changed so the successfully completed jobs are deleted from the loaded package.
 In that case, for a correctly behaving pipeline, only minimum amount of data will be left behind.
+In `config.toml`:
 ```toml
 load.delete_completed_jobs=true
 ```

 ## Using slack to send messages
 `dlt` provides basic support for sending slack messages.
 You can configure Slack incoming hook via [secrets.toml or environment variables](../customization/credentials.md).
 Please note that **Slack incoming hook is considered a secret and will be immediately blocked when pushed to github repository**.
-Examples:
+In `secrets.toml`:
 ```toml
 [runtime]
 slack_incoming_hook="https://hooks.slack.com/services/T04DHMAF13Q/B04E7B1MQ1H/TDHEI123WUEE"